Lawyers and Legal Fees

 Almost everything individuals do ̶ such as making a purchase, starting a business, driving a car, getting married or writing a will ̶ is affected by laws.

 This pamphlet is intended to help you decide when you need a lawyer and to provide guidelines for choosing and using one.

-The best time to see a lawyer is before a problem occurs -- not when you are in legal trouble.
+A: The best time to see a lawyer is before a problem occurs ̶ not when you are in legal trouble.
 Preventive law is one of the most valuable services a lawyer can perform.
 It can save time, trouble and money.